HISTORY AND THEORY OF EXHIBITS AND INTERIOR

 - Universal exhibitions during the '30s: Paris 1937 and New York 1939

 - Fifties: exhibitions and the renovated museums in Italy

 - Sixties and Seventies: the new museology and the exhibitions, focusing on Italian scene from Biennals, Triennals and Quadriennals

 S. Zuliani, Esposizioni: emergenza della critica d'arte, Mondadori 2012

 R. Pinto, Nuove geografie artistiche.
 Le mostre al tempo della globalizzazione, postmedia 2012

 V. Strukelj - F. Zanella, Dal progetto al consumo: le arti in mostra nell'Italia dell'Ottocento, mup 2011

 A.C.
 Cimoli, Musei effimeri: allestimenti di mostre in Italia, 1949-1963, Milano, Il saggiatore, 2007

 Allestire/exhibit design, in “Rassegna” n.10 1982

-The course will consist on lectures, seminars and tutorial activities during which the teacher will discuss with each student the topic of every individual research by providing the basic tools for the preparation of a final report that will be part of the discussion during the final oral examination.
+The course will consist on lectures, seminars and tutorial activities during which the teacher will discuss with each student the topic of every individual research by providing the basic tools for the preparation of a speech and a final essay that will be part of the discussion during the final oral examination.